mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_access.markdown

 # Resource: Cloud Provider Access Configuration Paths

-The Terraform MongoDB Atlas Provider offers two either-or/mutually exclusive paths to perform an authorization for a cloud provider role -
+The Terraform MongoDB Atlas Provider offers the following path to perform an authorization for a cloud provider role -

 * A Two Resource path: consisting of `mongodbatlas_cloud_provider_access_setup` and `mongodbatlas_cloud_provider_access_authorization`.
 The first resource, `mongodbatlas_cloud_provider_access_setup`, only generates the initial configuration (create, delete operations).
 The second resource, `mongodbatlas_cloud_provider_access_authorization`, helps to perform the authorization using the role_id of the first resource.
 This path is helpful in a multi-provider Terraform file, and allows for a single and decoupled apply.
 See example of this Two Resource path option with AWS Cloud [here](https://github.com/mongodb/terraform-provider-mongodbatlas/tree/master/examples/atlas-cloud-provider-access/aws) and AZURE Cloud [here](https://github.com/mongodb/terraform-provider-mongodbatlas/tree/master/examples/atlas-cloud-provider-access/azure).

-* A Single Resource path: using the `mongodbatlas_cloud_provider_access` that at provision time sets up all the required configuration for a given provider, then with a subsequent update it can perform the authorize of the role.
-Note this path requires two `terraform apply` commands, once for setup and once for auth.
-This resource supports only `AWS`.
-**WARNING:** The resource `mongodbatlas_cloud_provider_access` is deprecated and will be removed in version v1.14.0, use the Two Resource path instead.

 -> **IMPORTANT** If you want to move from the single resource path to the two resources path see the [migration guide](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/guides/0.9.1-upgrade-guide#migration-to-cloud-provider-access-setup)